linkrobotics/imu-software/README.md

 # Link Robotics IMU Software

+This repository includes GUI and ROS2 driver of the IMU.

-Please calibrate IMU before first use by using magnetometer calibration in GUI.
+Please calibrate IMU before first use by using the magnetometer calibration section in the main GUI.

+## Requirements

+- Ubuntu 22.04

+- Boost 1.72

+- Qt6

+- ROS2 humble

-Description of the folders:
+## Description of the folders:

    `imu-gui`:	Qt GUI for configuring the IMU hardware (requires Qt6 installed)